 - How to kick faster – The fastest kick (as for every other kind of striking techniques) is the one that travels the shortest route from point A to point B of arrival (read The best way to hit first: a little trick)

 - There are a lot of different methods – What we have seen in this lesson is just one of the many ways in which it is possible to kick

-- Do not use kicks – As long as your dynamic (read The concept of dynamic equilibrium inspired by the Tai Chi) and static balance (read Improving balance) have not reached a good level do not use kicks above the genitals and / or knees (read Kick without losing balance: another trick)
+- Do not use kicks – As long as your dynamic (read The concept of dynamic equilibrium inspired by the Tai Chi) and static balance (read How to improve balance: tricks and exercises) have not reached a certain quality, do not use kicks above the genitals and / or knees (read Kick without losing balance: another trick)